 - Your forearms and elbows should touch the wall.

 - Make sure your shoulders are pushed away from your neck and close to the spine.

 - Stay in this position for 10 seconds, release, and then repeat.

 Planks are a great exercise to strengthen the core and the back muscles, which might seem like a requirement for pregnancy; however, your growing belly and pregnancy symptoms might make it uncomfortable to do the exercise and lead to injuries.
 Speak to your doctor or instructor to know if planks are good for you.
 If they allow, practice only in the forms that are suitable for you.
 If you are unable to do planks in the right form, then try other easy exercises.
-If you feel any signs of discomfort such as breathlessness, nausea, and dizziness, stop immediately and seek medical help.
+And if you feel any signs of discomfort such as breathlessness, nausea, and dizziness, while exercising during pregnancy, stop immediately and seek medical help.